ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/PMUv3_plugin_learning_path/_review.md

 ---
 review:
     - questions:
-        question: Where to find the detailed documentation with example instrumentations?
+        question: >
+           To permanently enable userspace access for performance monitoring, you need to add kernel.perf_user_access = 1 to the /etc/sysctl.conf file.
         answers:
-            - If you need a more detailed documentation, request repo access from author and access this [Documentation-PMUV3_plugin](https://github.com/GayathriNarayana19/PMUv3_plugin/blob/main/Documentation-PMUV3_plugin.pdf)
+            - "True"
+            - "False"
         correct_answer: 1
         explanation: >
+            You need to edit the sysctl configuration file to make the change permanent.

     - questions:
         question: >
-            If you want to instrument in a C++ codebase around a single chunk of code, which scenario will you adopt?
+            The PMUv3 plugin can be used to analyze performance of Python applications.
         answers:
-            - Scenario I
-            - Scenario II
-            - Scenario III
+            - "True"
-            - Scenario IV
+            - "False"
         correct_answer: 2
         explanation: >
+            The PMUv3 plugin collects performance information for C/C++ applications.

     - questions:
         question: >
-            What are the advantages of using PMUv3_plugin?
+            What are the advantages of using the PMUv3 plugin?
         answers:
             - Avoids context switches
-            - Ability to collect the PMU events and metrics in one shot.
+            - Ability to easily collect the PMU events and metrics
-            - Scope to create Custom bundles is present.
-            - More precise and accurate compared to generic instrumentation methods due to direct counter accesis
+            - More precise and accurate compared to generic instrumentation methods due to direct counter access
             - All the above
-        correct_answer: 5
+        correct_answer: 4
         explanation: >
+            All of the advantages listed are correct for the PMUv3 plugin.